Master of Arts in Mathematics

 The prerequisites for admission to our graduate program are:

-an undergraduate degree from an accredited institution with a program of study in mathematics;
+- an undergraduate degree from an accredited institution in mathematics or a closely related field;

 It is beneficial to have some preparation in probability/statistics (comparable to MATH 627/628) and/or numerical analysis (comparable to MATH 581).
 Although not required, we also recommend that applicants take introductory courses in complex analysis (comparable to MATH 646), differential equations (comparable to MATH 647), and/or topology.
 You can view a description of any of these classes by searching for them here: https://catalog.ku.edu/liberal-arts-sciences/math/#courseinventory.